1 Introduction to Educational Research and R

 I will try to provide historical context for the development of these ideas when possible.
 We will use some of the inbuilt datasets in R for discussion some concepts and some datasets that were derived from various sources.

-3.3 What is R?
+5 What is R?

 R is a programming language for statistical computing, data analysis and graphics.
-Open-source and widely used in data analysis, statistics, and machine learning in both academic and industry.
+R widely used in data analysis, statistics, and machine learning in both academic and industry.
 R is particularly powerful for data visualisation and statistical modelling.
 R is highly extensible due a vast ecosystem of packages/libraries (over 18,000 on CRAN) for specialised tasks, so if there is a need for a particular task chances are that there is already a library for it.
 Finally R is cross-platform, it runs on Windows, macOS, and Linux, making it accessible to users on any operating system.
 Added advantage is that same programme will run across computers.

 R was developed in the early 1990s by Ross Ihaka and Robert Gentleman at the University of Auckland, New Zealand.
 It was inspired by the S programming language developed at Bell Labs in the 1970s.
 R was officially released as Free Software under the GNU General Public License (GPL) in 1995.
 Because R is Free Software, the users don’t have to pay for its use or distribution.
+Being Free Software it also allows you to use it for any purpose, view the source code, modify and source code and distribute it to anyone with similar license.
+Thus you can share R with to your colleagues, friends and family members without any issues and have a legal right and moral responsibility to do so.

 Growth and Popularity